nvdb-vegdata/nvdbtransportportal/konsept3_vegobjekter.md

 The feature type ID is found in the [NVDB data cataloge](./konsept2_datakatalog.md).

-The default response is a list with the NVDB feature ID and link of the objects matching your query.
-This can be expanded
+The default response is a list with the NVDB feature ID and link of the objects matching your query, and a metadata-element with details needed for [pagination](./README.md).

+Obviously, you will find all relevant details for each road object by following the href link.
+But for many usecases, you would want to include more details about the individual features with the response.
+As shown below, you controll the details of what elements to include through the `inkluder` (= include) parameter.

 ```json
 {